sflavelle/writing/Splintering Realities (Multiversal Crossover Thing)/Parts/1 - Be Kind and Rewind (AHiT)/Chapters/07 - All About The Mets/02 - Entering the Metro.md

 Another pause as this sank in.

-"Oh," was Mustache Girl's soft reply.
+"...Oh," was Mustache Girl's soft reply.
 She'd heard rumors of the dark side of the Metro.
 It didn't surprise her that the Kid had ended up on the Nyakuza's bad side.
 "What did you do?"

 "They took my Time Pieces..."